 1 May 1943

-00.07 hrs, off the Bay of Biscay: the inbound boat was attacked by a British Wellington (172 Sqdn RAF/N, pilot Sgt P.W.
-Phillips).
-The aircraft used Leigh Light to strafe its target and dropped six depth charges.
-U-613 escaped with minor damage, but the aircraft hydraulics and port tyre were damaged by AA fire.
-The crew of six escaped uninjured from a crash-landing at its base at Predannack.
+00.07hrs, off the Bay of Biscay inbound: British Wellington bomber (RAF Sqdn 172/N, pilot Sgt P.W.
+Phillips) strafed U-613 and dropped six depth charges in a Leigh Light attack.
+U-613 escaped with minor damage, but the aircraft's hydraulics and port tyre were damaged by flak.
+The six aircrew escaped uninjured from a crash-landing at their base at Predannack, Cornwall.

 2 recorded attacks on this boat.

 Unlike many other U-boats, which during their service lost men due to accidents and various other causes, U-613 did not suffer any casualties (we know of) until the time of her loss.

 We have 1 emblem entry for this boat.
 See the emblem page for this boat or view emblems individually below.